LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/03-agent-master.md

-By now you've noticed that the agent is only running on your worker node.
+By now you've noticed that the agent is only running on the worker node.
 To schedule a replica on a master node, a `toleration` matching the `taints` on the node is required.

 * Find the taints applied to the master node.